 Sport and movement science offers students a strong academic program with state-of-the-art labs and other facilities.
 Clinical and non-clinical concentrations allow students to pursue the educational and career paths that fit their needs.

 The exercise science concentration is designed to provide the student with the competencies necessary to become a skilled and competitive professional in the marketplace.
-The pre-rehabilitation science track will help prepare you to pursue an advanced degree in the allied health sciences such as physical therapy, occupational therapy, chiropractic, speech pathology, etc. Additional pre-requisites will need to be taken based on your specific allied health interest.
+The pre-rehabilitation science track will help prepare you to pursue an advanced degree in the allied health sciences such as athletic training, occupational therapy, physical therapy, chiropractic, speech pathology and others.
+Additional pre-requisites will need to be taken based on your specific allied health interest.

 The Sport Management concentration is designed to prepare students in the rapidly growing and dynamic field of sport management.
 The program of study emphasizes providing a well-rounded education utilizing global best practice delivered locally with a variety of theoretical and practical opportunities available to students.
 The curriculum provides the student with the knowledge necessary for today’s sport manager, reflecting the needs of the profession and the competencies required by the Commission on Sport Management Accreditation (COSMA) and the National Association of Sport and Physical Education (NASPE).
 Learn more about management in Sport and Movement Science.

 The Professional Master of Science in Athletic Training (MSAT) Program is designed to prepare students for Board of Certification (BOC) for a career as a licensed Athletic Trainer in a variety of different clinical settings.